Puka Nacua could be fun in Eric Bieniemy’s offense

 Washington’s wide receiver room is already one of its deepest position groups, but there’s always opportunity for improvement, particularly at the bottom of the roster.
 Adding Nacua would provide immediate competition for another BYU product, Dax Milne, or an opportunity to fill the spot left open by the departure of Cam Sims.

-Though I wouldn’t expect it out of the gate, Nacua’s ability to be a threat both on the air and on the ground could set the stage for him to eventually replace Curtis Samuel, if Samuel leaves in free agency after the 2023 season.
+Though I wouldn’t expect it out of the gate, Nacua’s ability to be a threat both through the air and on the ground could set the stage for him to eventually replace Curtis Samuel, if he leaves in free agency after the 2023 season.

 Nacua projects as an early special teams ace - on account of his physicality - with a potential upside that could include being a key offensive contributor eventually.
 This high effort, high character baller could be a great culture fit for Rivera, and an excellent schematic fit for Washington’s new offensive coordinator.